evgolsh/homebridge-crestron-home/README.md

 The following devices are currently supported:
 * Lights and Dimmers
 * Shades
-* Lighting scenes exposed as LightBulb in the HomeKit
-* Shade scenes exposed as Switch
+* Shade and Lighting scenes exposed as Switch
 * genericIO scenes exposed as Locks

 ## Configuration